 Avoid Pulling Or Rubbing

 When drying your face you should either let your eyelash extensions air dry or gently pat them with a clean, dry towel.
 Avoid rubbing or pulling on your lashes, as this can cause them to fall out sooner than they are supposed to, potentially yanking your natural lash out at the same time.
-Some women like to dry their lashes with a hair dryer.
-Just be sure to use the cool setting, as the heat from the hairdryer can weaken the glue used on your lashes.
+Some women like to dry their lashes with a hairdryer.
+Just be sure to use the cool setting, as the heat from the hairdryer can singe the lashes.

 Comb Them Daily